 - Welcome Cocktail, a local themed party night, fun BBQ (weather permitting) and Captains dinner

 - Regular (filter) coffee, tea and still mineral water, plus fresh fruit are available with our compliments all day

 - Use of fishing and snorkelling equipment and sea kayak (subject to availability).

-Shore excursions on the islands or other land arrangements.
+- Shore excursions or other land arrangements at ports of call

 Flights to Lisbon from London Heathrow, Gatwick and Stansted morning departures and from Lisbon morning deparures.
 Flight time 2 hours 30 minutes.